QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 - Vertical and Horizontal Dimensions: Koinōnia involves both a vertical participation in Christ and a horizontal participation with the body.

-- Real Presence Without Re-Sacrifice: The Source Code uses “altar” language to describe this ongoing access:
+- Real Presence Without Re-Sacrifice: The Bible uses “altar” language to describe this ongoing access:

 “We have an altar from which those who minister at the tabernacle have no right to eat.”
-(Hebrews 13:10, NIV [E])The Data Point [E]: Christ's ongoing role is not to re-sacrifice, but to mediate the benefits of His once-for-all sacrifice:"For this reason Christ is the mediator of a new covenant..."
-(Hebrews 9:15, NIV [E])The Logic [I]: A mediator administers an existing agreement; he does not re-negotiate it.
+(Hebrews 13:10, NIV [E])Key point [E]: Christ’s role now is not to sacrifice again but to bring us the benefits of His once-for-all sacrifice:"For this reason Christ is the mediator of a new covenant..."
+(Hebrews 9:15, NIV [E])The logic [I]: A mediator administers an existing agreement; he does not re-negotiate it.
 Christ's heavenly ministry is the ongoing application of a finished transaction.

 (1 Corinthians 11:27–28, NIV [E])